-Harassment is defined as: Intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
+1. Harassment is defined as:

+Intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
+No student shall engage in harassment, intimidation, or abuse of or toward any other student(s) District employees or other adults for any reason.
+This prohibition includes but is not limited to behaviors which ridicule, humiliate, harass, intimidate or abuse students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
+(Level 2-3) Prohibited behavior must occur on the school property or at a school-sponsored event.
+However disciplinary action may also be necessary if off-campus behavior results in a disruption to the school environment.

+2. No student shall threaten, either verbally, in writing, electronically, or by physical presence, expressed or implied, or conspire to cause bodily injury to any student, District employee or non-District employee.
+(Level 2-3).
+This applies to acts which occur on school property, on school vehicles, at designated school bus stops, or at school related functions.
+However, this may also apply to actions of cyberbullying which occur through the use of electronic communication, whether or not the electronic act originated on school property or with school equipment.

+3. Bullying:

-- 1. No student shall engage in harassment, intimidation, or abuse of or toward any other student(s) District employees or other adults for any reason.
-This prohibition includes but is not limited to, harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
-(Level 2-3) - 2.
-No student shall threaten, either verbally, in writing, electronically, or by physical presence, expressed or implied, or conspire to cause bodily injury to any student, District employee or non-District employee.
-(Level 2-3) - 3.
-Bullying: No student shall bully another student or students.
-(Minimum of five (5) days out-of- school suspension; maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for the remainder of the current semester, up to expulsion for a specified time and which may include permanent expulsion.)
-If the third offense occurs within one school year, as determined by a hearing officer/tribunal, the student shall be expelled for at least one calendar year but will be assigned to the AEP during this discipline.
+No student shall bully another student or students.
+(Minimum of five (5) days out-of-school suspension; maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for the remainder of the current semester, up to expulsion for a specified time and which may include permanent expulsion.)
+If the third offense occurs within one school year, as determined by a hearing officer/tribunal, the student shall be expelled for at least one calendar year, but will be assigned to the AEP during this discipline.

-Bullving behavior is defined as:
+Bullying behavior is defined as:

-- Willful attempt or threat to inflict injury on another person when accompanied by an apparent present ability to do so or; - Intentionally exhibiting a display of force such as would give the victim reason to fear or expect immediate bodily harm, or; - Any intentional written, verbal or physical act, which a reasonable person would perceive as being intended to threaten, harass or intimidate that: - a.
-Causes substantial physical harm or bodily harm capable of being perceived by a person other than the victim and may include, but is not limited to, substantially blackened eyes, substantially swollen lips or other facial or body parts, or substantial bruises to body parts;

-- b.
-Has the effect of substantially interfering with the victim's education; - c.
+- Willful attempt or threat to inflict injury on another person when accompanied by an apparent present ability to do so or; - Intentionally exhibiting a display of force such as would give the victim reason to fear or expect immediate bodily harm, or; - Any intentional written, verbal or physical act, which a reasonable person would perceive as being intended to threaten, harass or intimidate that: - Causes substantial physical harm or bodily harm capable of being perceived by a person other than the victim and may include, but is not limited to, substantially blackened eyes, substantially swollen lips or other facial or body parts, or substantial bruises to body parts; - b.
+Has the effect of substantially interfering with the victim student's education; - c.
 Is so severe, persistent or pervasive that it creates an intimidating or threatening educational environment; or - d.
 Has the effect of substantially disrupting the orderly operation of the school.